 “Me too.
 Nothing.”

 “If the police don’t find him, he’s going to freeze to death in the blizzard.
-Or some creepy guy might have him, and oh God, what if someone killed him?
-I saw T.V. shows where killers take kids.”
+Or some creepy guy might have him, and oh God, what if someone killed him? “

 Liza sobbed, and I put my arms around her.
-She felt very frail.
 The bus stopped, and we walked off together.

-“How can you name us as suspects?” screamed my mother.
+“How can you name us as suspects?”asked my mother.

 “Look, ma’am, this is normal procedure.
 You and your husband need to come to the station with us and answer a few questions.”